minhtriet/zne/README.md

 The implement of the global folding and the extrapolation are in utils.py.
 The notebook is for experimenting with the implementation

+I tried to run the IBM but the queing is quite long.
+I am based in EU but somehow my available region is only in Australia and Japan